nghiattran/Rules-of-thumb/Network/Computer Networking A Top-Down Approach 6th Edition.md

 ### 4.3.4 Where Does Queueing Occur?

 **Buffering** required when datagrams arrive from fabric faster than the transmission rate.

+**Packet scheduler**: the unit that chooses one packet among those queued for transmission.
+This selection might be done by first-come-first-served (FCFS) scheduling, weighted fair queuing (WFQ), or another one.

 **Head-of-the-line (HOL) blocking**: phenomenon that a packet at the head of the line blocks all packets behind from being transmitted even though transmittion can be done.

 Formulars for determining size of buffer: